leanprover/lean4/doc/monads/intro.md

 ## [Monad Transformers](transformers.lean.md)

 Now that you are familiar with all the above monads it is time to answer the question of how you can make them work together.
-After all, there are definitely times when we need multiple kinds of monadic behavior.
+After all, there are definitely times when you need multiple kinds of monadic behavior.
 This section introduces the concept of monad transformers, which allow you to combine multiple monads into one.